charles-uno/charles-uno.github.io/_drafts/2018-02-23-prime-time.md

 [^8]: The model is very aggressive about taking mulligans.
 It only keeps its seven-card hand about half the time.

-Shuffling is also a problem for our brute force model.
-Imagine if we could crack a [[Wooded Foothills]] for a [[Stomping Ground]] and shuffle, then crack it for a [[Cinder Glade]] and shuffle, then crack it for a [[Mountain]] and shuffle... then compare the order of the three decks and keep whichever one we liked best!
-As a workaround, whenever we crack a [[Wooded Foothills]] or [[Sakura-Tribe Elder]], instead of thinning a land from our deck, we create a new land out of thin air.
+Shuffling is also a problem.
+Imagine if we could crack a [[Wooded Foothills]] for a [[Stomping Ground]], then for a [[Cinder Glade]], then for a [[Mountain]] -- shuffling independently each time --  then compare the top card of each deck and keep the one we like best!
+As a workaround, whenever we would thin a land from the deck, instead we just create a new one out of thin air.
 This causes the model to slightly[^7] overestimate the odds of drawing a land as the game goes on.

 [^7]: At the start of T3, if we have three lands in play and two in our hand, the computer thinks we have a 41% chance of drawing a land (21/51) this turn.
 But if we thinned our deck with a [[Wooded Foothills]] and a [[Search for Tomorrow]], that number should be 39% (19/49) instead.
 That's about a one-in-fifty chance of drawing a land that should have been a spell.

+## The Contenders